 Alejandro Tani, a member of our board of directors, the chairman of the Company's Nominating and Corporate Governance Committee, and a member of the Compensation Committee and the Company's Audit Committee, is the Chief Executive Officer, Chief Information Officer, and majority owner of Innovative Genetics.
-Under a Branded Packaging Agreement between Innovative Genetics and the Company, dated as of March 6, 2023 (the "Innovative Genetics Packaging Agreement"), Innovative Genetics granted the Company a limited, non-exclusive, revocable license to use Innovative Genetics' logos, trade names and trademarks on apparel and promotional products as branded products for sale to Innovative Genetics and Innovative Genetics-authorized persons.
+Under a Branded Packaging Agreement between Innovative Genetics and the Company, dated as of March 6, 2023 (the "Innovative Genetics Packaging Agreement"), Innovative Genetics granted the Company a limited, non-exclusive, revocable license to use Innovative Genetics' logos, trade names and trademarks on apparel and promotional products as branded products for sale to Innovative Genetics and Innovative Genetics authorized persons.
 The branded products must meet Innovative Genetics' quality standards.
 Innovative Genetics will pay the Company within 90 days after the date of an invoice under the agreement, subject to the Company's credit policies and procedures and discretionary right to modify payment or credit.
-Each statement of work under the Innovative Genetics Packaging Agreement must have a personal guaranty stating that Innovative Genetics and services provided to Innovative Genetics may provide to the Company in exchange for such products and services under the Innovative Genetics and services and services provided to Innovative Genetics and services may provide to the Company in exchange for such products and services under the Innovative Genetics will novative Genetics Packaging Agreement will be based on a commercial relationship and any such services will include only non-advisory services.
+Each statement of work under the Innovative Genetics Packaging Agreement must have a personal guaranty stating that Innovative Genetics and services provided to Innovative Genetics and any services that Innovative Genetics may provide to the Company in exchange for such products and services under the Innovative Genetics may provide to the Company in exchange for such products and services.
+The Innovative Genetics Packaging Agreement will be based on a commercial relationship and any such services will include only non-advisory services.
+The Innovative Genetics Packaging Agreement does not contemplate any accounting, consulting, legal, investment banking or financial advisory services.
 The Innovative Genetics Packaging Agreement will terminate upon 90 days' written notice to the other party.

 Under Statement of Work No. 1 under the Innovative Genetics Packaging Agreement, effective as of March 6, 2023 (the "Innovative Genetics SOW"), the Company will provide Innovative Genetics with branded packaging products from various factories located in China, finance the cost to manufacture that packaging, and import/transport those goods into one location in the United States where Innovative Genetics will then co-pack, sell, and distribute the final product itself.
 The Company will only deliver the packaging to Innovative Genetics and will not touch or be involved in the co-packing, distribution, or any other matter related to the final product, which will include cannabis.
 The Company will invoice Innovative Genetics upon delivery of each shipment.
 In connection with the foregoing, the Company will purchase products from various factories, pay them directly, and subsequently charge Innovative Genetics the prices following an outline set forth in the Innovative Genetics SOW.
-The Innovative Genetics SOW will not require the Company to, and the Company will not, make any payments to Innovative Genetics under the Innovative Genetics.
+The Innovative Genetics SOW will not require the Company to, and the Company will not, make any payments to Innovative Genetics in connection with this SOW, including any extensions of credit involving any payments to Innovative Genetics.
 The total amount to be charged to Innovative Genetics under the Innovative Genetics SOW will be \$1,159,331, related shipping costs with a 15% markup, and duties, taxes, or tariffs will be charged at cost.
 The Company will not be a participant in any transaction involving the packaging, sale or distribution of the final product.